Jonathan-Eyler-Werve/unicorn_color_thing/pseudocode.md

 Keep it simple.

 ### Make a creep
-* Creep can walk.
+* Creep can walk. // DONE!
-* Creep can get hit.
+* Creep can get hit. // DONE!
 * Creep can die.